baltermia/blazor-camera-streamer/README.md

 I think that should sum it up pretty well.

 If you have any question, feature requests or anything else related to the project feel free to contact me anytime.
-I'm very keen on this project and want to maintain it as long as possible.
+I'm very keen on this project and want to maintain it for a long time.